MihaiChirculete/WorldGuard/README.md

 - allow-damage-animals (boolean): permit/deny damaging animals.
 		tested with animals from [PureEntitiesX](https://github.com/RevivalPMMP/PureEntitiesX), but should work with other plugins too as long as the mob contains the word 'animal' in its classname

+- allow-damage-monsters (boolean): permit/deny damaging monsters.
+		tested with monsters from [PureEntitiesX](https://github.com/RevivalPMMP/PureEntitiesX), but should work with other plugins too as long as the mob contains the word 'monster' in its classname